autotelik/datashift_journey/README.md

 This can be an existing model, or created from scratch, but it's vital that your journey class has a string column called state i.e

- For example to create this model from scratchm the associated migration should contain `t.string :state` e.g
+ For example to create this model from scratch the associated migration should contain `t.string :state` e.g

 ```ruby
 class CreateCheckouts < ActiveRecord::Migration